home-assistant/home-assistant.io/source/_integrations/event.markdown

   - alias: "Choose an action based on the type of event"
     choose:
       - conditions:
-        - alias: "Normal evening scene if the button was pressed shortly"
+        - alias: "Normal evening scene if the button was pressed"
           condition: state
           entity_id: event.hue_remote_control_on_button
           attribute: "event_type"